janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 I hate to chop up the poem into bits -- it feels a bit like spoon-feeding the reader, and it disrupts the flow of the poem -- but I spent two hours trying to figure out how to annotate line-by-line in markdown, to no avail.
 You can find the full, uninterrupted poem [here](https://www.poetryfoundation.org/poems/54316/canto-iv).

+### Major Themes
+* Metamorphosis and ambiguity
+* Divine order of nature vs. chaos of human civilization
+* Cyclism of destruction and creation, and this cycle perpetuated by passion/love

 ### Stanza 1

 We open on the dawn following the fall of Troy, after the Greeks have razed the city from the inside out: